band/foobar1/journalNotes/2022-07-21 Madi Hilly nuclear waste is not a problem.md

 modified: 2022-07-21T17:25:27-05:00
 ---

+# 2022-07-21 Madi Hilly nuclear waste is not a problem

+(WLA note: nuclear power generation is controversial, but is nuclear waste the biggest problem?
+This thread led me to thinking that there is much that I do not know about nuclear energy generation.)

 Madi Hilly (@MadiHilly): MYTH: We don't have a solution to nuclear's "waste problem"

 REALITY: Nuclear waste isn't a problem.
 In fact, it’s the best solution we have to meeting our energy needs while protecting the natural environment!